CAMPING ADVENTURE IN KAOKOLAND

 Namibian custom officials require proof of yellow fever vaccination if you are arriving from a country with risk of yellow fever.

 Namibia’s climate can be extreme.
 In summer (November to February) it can be scorching in the interior and Namib Desert with temperatures of up to 50°C. This is also the rainy season and afternoon thunder showers can bring relief.
 In the northeast of the country, the summers are more humid.
 In winter (from May to September) the central plateau can be very cold at night with pleasant day time temperatures.
-Bring warm clothes for night time and morning game drives.

 For most people it goes without saying that one has to comply with the laws and regulations of the country visited.
 Guests who do not comply, are responsible themselves for any consequences that might result.
 If any non-compliance has negative effects on the tour itinerary, continuous travel arrangements would be at one’s own account.
 Please accept that in such cases, refunds are not possible.